 Los Danzantes: This five-star restaurant is a “splurge” (you’ll probably pay less than $20 for two courses) but worth every penny.
 Best meal — and best service — of my trip.
 Hint: if you want to try chapulines, this is a not-scary place to do it because they use ground grasshoppers so you’re not staring at the whole insect.
 On Wednesdays 1-4pm, they have major lunch specials if you have a reservation.

-PAN:AM: With a lovely courtyard and life-changing hot horchata, this is a great place for a light breakfast or just a pick-me-up.
-Their baked goods are all freshly made and as always, my favorite was the concha.
+PAN:AM: With a lovely courtyard and life-changing hot horchata, this is a great place for a light breakfast.
+Their baked goods are homemade and as always, my favorite was the concha.